Course of study

 - International Economics (20 ECTS) provides an introduction to basic economic models and methods, as well as key concepts in international economics and economic policy.

-- International Politics, Law, and Society (20 ECTS) extends the perspective to include a view on institutions relevant for dealing with international issues.
+- International Politics, Law, and Society (20 ECTS) extends the perspective to include a view on institutions relevant for addressing international issues.

 The subject-specific perspective is supplemented by the cross-cutting core area Tools (15 ECTS) devoted to statistics and data analysis, which provides the essentials for quantitative analysis.